Table of Contents

 In a small bowl, mix together the olive oil and maple syrup.

-Brush the inside and top of each acorn squash half with the olive oil and maple syrup mixture.
+Brush the inside and top half of each acorn squash with olive oil and maple syrup mixture.

 Sprinkle the salt and cinnamon evenly over the brushed areas.